Walking on Spheres and Talking to Neighbors: Variance Reduction for Laplace's Equation: Caching

 \section{Caching}

-So far we have considered the case where information reuse is implemented as post-processing of the data generated by the original Walk on Spheres algorithm.
-In that case, we are given $m$ points at which we estimate $u(x)$ by observing $n$ walks from each of the $m$ points.
-Performing these walks takes $O(nm \log(\varepsilon^{-1}))$ time, while post-processing takes $O(m^2n)$ time.
-The information reuse estimators can also inform where we choose to start our walks.

-While the idea of constructing a cache from which to run walks, and then reusing information from those walks at nearby points has been considered previously, our new approach offers notable advantages.
-Specifically, we will construct a cache deterministically, as our information passing scheme doesn't require that points be sampled randomly and obtains an asymptotic runtime improvement.
-This is in contrast to previous approaches \cite{miller2023boundary} and \cite{bakbouk2023mean} where the mean value property of $u$ is leveraged to produce an information passing scheme from a randomly sampled cache.
+We have only considered information reuse as post-processing for walks that have already been run.
+The ability to reuse information also changes where we choose to begin our walks.
+In this section, we show that our method enables estimates of $u$ on arbitrary subsets of $\Omega$ with walks starting on a grid.

-First, we assume that there exists some $\delta > 0$ such that no walks need to be run to estimate $u(x)$ when $x$ is within $\delta$ of the boundary.
-Note that we can trivially set $\delta = \varepsilon$ because the original Walk on Spheres algorithm terminates walks within $\varepsilon$ of the boundary.
-However, there are perhaps cases where we could let $\delta > \varepsilon$ due to some knowledge about the instance of our problem.
-For example, if we only want estimates of $u$ far from the boundary without resolving the solution near the boundary.
-Given this assumption, we can choose a cache $C$ of size $O(\delta^{-d})$ to produce estimates at arbitrary points within $\Omega$.
+First, we assume that there exists some $\delta > 0$ such that we are only interested in $u$ at least $\delta$ from the boundary.
+We can trivially set $\delta = \varepsilon$ because the original Walk on Spheres algorithm terminates walks within $\varepsilon$ of the boundary, although we will see that, when possible, larger choices of $\delta$ are advantageous.
+For example, if we are only interested in the thermal profile of a sensitive component that is far from the boundary.
+We can then construct a cache $C$ of size $O(\delta^{-d})$ to produce estimates at any point of interest.